iuryt/env_coringa/README.md

 ## Why "Coringa"?
 In Portuguese, the term "coringa" signifies a wildcard; an adaptable element able to serve varied purposes.
 Just as a joker in card games can substitute any other card, becoming one of the most adaptable cards in the deck, the Coringa environment has been designed to be versatile and adaptable.

-Our Coringa environment is your "coringa" in the realm of Earth sciences.
-It encapsulates tools and libraries tailored for the nuanced needs of oceanographic data analysis.
-Its versatility saves researchers and scientists the hassle of curating distinct environments for each project.

-Named "Coringa" to highlight its broad applicability and adaptability, this repository is a tribute to the dynamic nature of Earth sciences, providing a ready-to-deploy environment for various oceanographic and geoscientific projects.

 ## Setting Up the Environment

 First of all, you need to have [mamba installed](https://mamba.readthedocs.io/en/latest/mamba-installation.html#mamba-install).